RBENJAMINFRANKLIN/blindness-detection/README.md

 # Blindness Detection

 ## Introduction
-Imagine being able to detect blindness before it happened.
 Imagine being able to detect blindness before it happened!
 Diabetic retinopathy is a condition that affects the blood vessels in the light-sensitive tissues called the retina.
 People with all types of diabetes are at the risk of this condition.
 Millions of people suffer from diabetic retinopathy, the leading cause of blindness among working aged adults.
 Our goal is to build a machine learning model to speed up disease detection.
 More information can be found <a href="https://www.kaggle.com/c/aptos2019-blindness-detection" target="_blank">here</a>

 ---